f2xiao/learn-docker/README.md

 # Overview

-docker: an open source platform for developing, shipping and running applications in containers
+docker: an open source platform for developing, shipping and running applications within containers

 container: a standard unit of loosely isolated environment for distributing and testing application